What is a SEP?

 Special Establishment Deadline

 SEP IRA’s are one of the few retirement plans that can be established after December 31st, which make them a powerful tax tool.
-For example, it’s March, you are meeting with your accountant and they deliver the bad news that you have a big tax bill that is due.
+For example, it’s March, you are meeting with your Tax Accountant and they deliver the bad news that you have a big tax bill that is due.
 You can set up the SEP IRA any time up to your tax filing date PLUS extension, fund it, and capture the tax deduction.

 Easy to Setup & Low Plan Fees

 The other advantage of SEP IRA’s is they are easy to set up and you do not have a third-party administrator to run the plan, so the costs are a lot lower than a traditional 401(k) plan.
 These plans can typically be set up with 24 hours.

 SEP IRA contributions are expressed as a percentage of compensation.
 The maximum contribution is either 20% of the owners “net earned income” or 25% of the owners W2 wages.
 It all depends on how your business is incorporated.
 You have the option to contribution any amount less than the maximum contribution.

 100% Employer Funded

 SEP IRA plans are 100% employer funded meaning there is no employee deferral piece.
 This makes them expensive plans to sponsor for a company that has eligible employees because the employer contribution is uniform for all employees.
 Meaning if the owner contributes 20% of their compensation to the plan for themselves they must also make a contribution equal to 20% of compensation for each eligible employee.
 Typically, once employees begin becoming eligible for the plan, a company will terminate the SEP IRA and replace it with either a Simple IRA or 401(k) plan.